evandroamparo/emulate-media-keys/README.md

-# Emulate multimedia keys with EventGhost for keyboards with no media keys
+# Emulate multimedia keys with EventGhost for keyboards without media keys